Site-Using Tips – open only this page – put page into left frame

 Table of Contents

-Design Process has Two Wide Scopes that increase Transfers of Learning - Two Wide Scopes (for Activities and Process) - Scientific Knowledge about Increasing Transfer — when students expect Transfers (because we Build Educational Bridges from School into Life and into Their Future) this will improve their Motivations and Confidences
+Design Process has Two Wide Scopes that increase Transfers of Learning - Two Wide Scopes (for Activities and Process) - Scientific Knowledge about Increasing Transfer — when students expect Transfers (because we Build Educational Bridges from School into Life and into Their Future) this will improve their Motivations and Confidences.

-Develop-and-Use a Growth Mindset – Improve in the Present and/or Future with Objectives for Performing and/or Learning – Help Students Learn More from their Problem-Solving Experiences by combining Design Process with Metacognitive Thinking Strategies
+Develop-and-Use a Growth Mindset – Improve in the Present and/or Future with Objectives for Performing and/or Learning – Help Students Learn More from their Problem-Solving Experiences by combining Design Process with Metacognitive Thinking Strategies.

-Goal-Directed Designing of Curriculum & Instruction – designing a coordinated Wide-Spiral Curriculum with Wide Scope and Spiral Repetitions – designing Instruction Activities that are Fun (in two ways) and Personally Useful — connections between Problem-Solving Education and Overall Education — Improving Diversity, Equity, and Inclusion
+Goal-Directed Designing of Curriculum & Instruction – designing a coordinated Wide-Spiral Curriculum with Wide Scope and Spiral Repetitions – designing Instruction Activities that are Fun (in two ways) and Personally Useful — connections between Problem-Solving Education and Overall Education — Improving Diversity, Equity, and Inclusion.

-combining different Models-for-Process
+combining different Models-for-Process.

-A Short Overview for Part 1,
+A Short Overview for PART 1,

 describing Ideas for Education:

-Will two wide scopes of Design Process
+The two wide scopes of Design Process

-increase Transfers of Learning and thus
+increase two Transfers of Learning and

-help make education Personally Useful?
+help make education Personally Useful:

-Scientific Knowledge (about transfers) in "2" below.
+Scientific Knowledge (about transfers) in 2.

-1 – Two Wide Scopes for Problem Solving:
+1 – Two Wide Scopes for Problem Solving

 1-A) There is a wide scope for Problem-Solving Activities